shopperlabs/docs/dashboard.md

----
-title: Dashboard
+# Dashboard

-intro: "The dashboard is a user-customizable screen.
-One of Shopper's main goals is to enable stores to easily customize the modules."
+The dashboard is a user-customizable screen.
+One of Shopper's main goals is to enable stores to easily customize the modules.
----

 ## Overview

 When you log into the control panel, you will be taken to the dashboard — a customizable screen dispatch with a Livewire component!